svinniks/pl-json-store/README.md

 Installation
 ============

 1. It is advisable (but not restricted) to create a separate user for the installation to avoid possible object naming conflicts.
-The user, however, must have privileges to create **TABLES, INDEXES, PACKAGES (and FUNCTIONS), TYPES and SEQUENCES**.
+The user must have privileges to create **TABLES, INDEXES, PACKAGES (and FUNCTIONS), TYPES and SEQUENCES**.

 2. To install Jodus open SQL*Plus in the project's root folder, login with your desired user and run